Amalfi-Festival/amalfi-festival-org/_programs/_README.md

         amount: 100
     forfeit:
         as-of-date: 2024-05-01
-        deductible: # if specified, adds the phrase "up to a deductible of X."
+        deductible: 1500 # if specified, adds the phrase "up to a deductible of X."
     no-refund:
         # Choose one of the following.
-        as-of-date: # "As of [date]"
+        as-of-date: 2024-05-01 # "As of [date]"
-        after-date: # "After [date]"
+        after-date: 2024-05-01 # "After [date]"
 webpage-data:
-    menu-title:
+    menu-title: text
-    hero-image:
+    hero-image: image-file.jpg
-    program-header-subtitle: # HTML
+    program-header-subtitle: HTML markup # OPTIONAL.
     localizations:
-        -   abbreviation: # text to display for language
+        -   abbreviation: cn # text to display for language
-            program: # slug for the specific program
+            program: program-slug # slug for the specific program
         # ...
 ---
 {%- include site/program/initialize-program-variables.fx -%}